A Measurement-Based Spatially Consistent Channel Model for Distributed MIMO in Industrial Environments: Small-scale fading

 \subsection{Collinearity}

-Using the collinearity metric between the local scattering functions at two different time instances $k_t$ and $k'_t$, results in a quantity of how similar the statistics are at the two different instances and, in extension, how long the stationarity region is.
+Using the collinearity metric between the local scattering functions in two different time instances $k_t$ and $k'_t$, results in a quantity of how similar the statistics are at the two different instances and, in extension, how long the stationarity region is.
 The collinearity metric $R\left(k_t, k'_t\right)$ is defined as

 where $\bm{C}$ represents the local scattering function in \eqref{eq:local-scattering-functiom}.
 The collinearity between the agent and anchor \num{4} from the ref and loop scenario are shown in Fig.~\ref{fig:collinearity}.
 Anchor 4 is chosen for illustrative purpose, but the analysis holds for every anchor.
-All the elements of the resulting collinearity matrix are between zero and one (the diagonal is always one).
-In Fig.~\ref{fig:collinearity-ref3-a4}, where the agent was driving back and forth in the middle of the hall, there is a symmetry for $k_t + k'_t > 55$, which is when the agent is turning and starts driving back to the start position.
-In Fig.~\ref{fig:collinearity-loop4-a4}, where the agent is driving two laps around machinery, it can also be clearly seen when the agent are close to the starting position after one lap and then how there is a parallel line approximately with a constant \SI{40}{\second} separation.
+All the elements of the resulting collinearity matrix are between zero and one (the diagonal is always one), and the matrix will always be symmetric.
+In Fig.~\ref{fig:collinearity-ref3-a4}, where the agent was driving back and forth in the middle of the hall, there is a symmetry for $k_t + k'_t > 55$ where the same pattern starts to appear again.
+This is, when the agent is turning and starts driving back to the start position, meaning that the agent will experience similar statistics on the path back.
+In Fig.~\ref{fig:collinearity-loop4-a4}, where the agent is driving two laps around machinery, it can also be clearly seen when the agent is close to the starting position after one lap and then how there is a parallel line approximately with a constant \SI{40}{\second} separation.
 A threshold needs to be set in order to decide how similar the statistics needs to be in order to be considered \gls{wssus}.
 Defining the indicator function as